 On November 29th, 2016, Caesars Entertainment announced that they would begin to charge customers for both self-parking and valet parking, copying a move made earlier in 2016 by MGM Resorts (owners of the Mirage, Bellagio, MGM Grand, etc.) This applies to hotel guests, as well as customers just wanting to come in to gamble, shop or eat.

 Parking fee kiosks and equipment are being installed now, and parking remains free during this phase-in period.
-Paid self-parking is expected to start in late December or early January 2017.
+Paid self-parking is expected to start in the spring of 2017.
 Rates have not been announced, but I will update this article once they are.

 Even after the parking fee kicks in, self-parking will continue to be free for anyone with a Total Rewards card status of Platinum, Diamond or Seven Stars.

 (Here’s a map of the Caesars Palace parking areas.
 Red = self parking garage.
 Yellow = Forum Shops Valet Parking.
 Blue = Main Valet.
 Green = Colosseum & Omnia Valet Parking)